6 Best MIG Welders in Australia (2024)

 Weight: 12 kg

-The Unimig Viper 185 gas MIG welder is a multi-process, inverter welding device for copper, aluminium, silicon bronze, cast iron, mild steel, stainless steel, and any other sheet metal.
+The Unimig Viper 185 gas MIG welder is a multi-process, inverter welding device for copper, aluminium, silicon bronze, cast iron, mild steel, stainless steel, and other sheet metal.
 The versatile machine performs metal inert gas welding, Stick welding, and TIG.
 This versatility also extends to its power source, as it comes equipped with a 10 Amp domestic plug, making it ideal for home workshops and DIY projects.

 Pros